 - 1. Any teacher, except for the Principal, may be allocated a unit or units for a fixed term. - 2.
 Up to 40% of management units may be allocated on a fixed term basis. - 3.
 The Principal, following consultation with teaching staff each year, will determine the allocation of units. - 4.
 Appointments to positions, which have fixed term units allocated, shall be made according to the Board Appointments Procedure. - 5.
-When allocating fixed term units, the Board will consider the equity balance of units and senior positions within the school (gender, ethnicity, and disability and Te Tiriti obligations). - 6.
+When allocating fixed term units, the Board will consider the equity balance of units and senior positions within the school (gender unsure about gender...is this being discriminatory?
+Might the Board wish to discuss?, ethnicity, and disability and Te Tiriti obligations).
+Perhaps a generalised statement might better here, linking to the EEO Policy?? - 6.
 When undergoing a Curriculum and Pastoral Needs Analysis to identify a unit for reduction as a result of a falling roll, a fixed term unit will carry the same status as a permanent unit, i.e. the need fulfilled by the fixed term unit will be considered on its merits against the needs fulfilled by all the other permanent and fixed term units within the school.